samuel-book/samuel_shap_paper_1/introduction/glossary.md

 # Glossary of technical terms

+## Anticoagulants

+Anticoagulants are medicines that help prevent blood clots.
+They may be used to help prevent stroke that is caused by atrial fibrillation.
+Atrial fibrillation is a condition where the heart beats irregularly and can cause blood to pool in the heart.
+This can increase the risk of blood clots forming, which can lead to stroke.
+Anticoagulants are given to people with atrial fibrillation to help prevent these blood clots from forming.
+They work by interfering with the blood's ability to clot, which can reduce the risk of stroke.
+Anticoagulants need to be carefully monitored to make sure they are working effectively and not causing any unwanted side effects.

+Thrombolysis is not usually given to patients on anticoagulants, though a doctor may to choose to use it in some patients, for example, if they have tested the blood's ability to clot, which may be measured and reported as an INR (International Normalized Ratio).

 ## Artificial patients

 Artificial patients are patients where we make up their characteristics.
+We might, for example, make up a patient as follows:

+* Infarction (stroke caused by clot) = Yes
+* Stroke severity (NIHSS) = 15
+* Precise onset time known = Yes
+* Disability (mRS) before stroke = 0
+* Age = 72
+* Onset-to-arrival = 60 minutes
+* Arrival-to-scan = 15 minutes
+* Use of anticoagulants for AF = No
+* Onset during sleep = No

 This allows us to explore how changing any feature or features of the patient will change the likelihood that such a patient would receive thrombolysis in each hopsital.

 ## Explainable machine learning